mistermicheels/markdown-notes-tree/README.md

 By default, the tool does the following:

--   Append a complete tree to the `README.md` file at the top level (the directory where the tool is executed)
+-   Append a complete tree to the main `README.md` file (in the directory where the tool is executed)
 -   Overwrite any `README.md` files in subdirectories with a file containing the subdirectory's name as title and a tree of the subdirectory's contents (can be disabled through command line arguments)

 You can run the tool again and again without changing the result.
+Once a tree has been written to your main `README.md` file, you can add anything below the tree (or move the tree) and the tool will respect the tree's boundaries.

 Of course, it is recommended to run the tool again every time you make changes to the Markdown notes in your folder structure.
 It can be useful to include the tool in build scripts or pre-commit hooks.

 [Example input and result](test-data/basics)